Unstuffed Cabbage Rolls – Making Dehydrated Meals for Camping

 Unstuffed Cabbage Roll Dry Ingredients

 The ingredients for our unstuffed cabbage roll recipe.
-From the bottom left going clockwise, 1) dehydrated RoTel tomatoes, 2) dehydrated tomato sauce, 3) dehydrated cabbage, 4) spices (garlic powder, salt, pepper, crushed red pepper flakes), 5) dehydrated onions and jalapeno peppers, 6) dehydrated ground beef, 7) dehydrated brown rice made with beef stock.
+From the bottom left going clockwise, 1) dehydrated RoTel Diced Tomatoes with Green Chilies, 2) dehydrated tomato sauce, 3) dehydrated cabbage, 4) spices (garlic powder, salt, pepper, crushed red pepper flakes), 5) dehydrated onions and jalapeno pepper slices, 6) dehydrated ground beef crumbles, 7) dehydrated rice made with beef stock.

 Dehydrated Unstuffed Cabbage Roll Wet Ingredients